Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - However, some of the subcategories may carry a lot of olfactory meaning (e.g. specific kinds of flowers), so be as specific as possible when defining the subcategory.

 ### Instance Annotation
 - In many artworks, objects are grouped together very closely with a lot of occlusion.
 Although it is hard to label each of these objects indidually, we currently do not have a way of handling crowd annotations.
 So, if possible, please try to label each instance separately.
 Zooming in and using the hotkeys `n` + default category can make this a little more convenient.
+- For cases where instance labeling is not possible, added the is_crowd attribute (based on the [coco iscrowd attribute](https://towardsdatascience.com/coco-data-format-for-object-detection-a4c5eaf518c5)) which can be checked in these cases.
+However, since we do not have a way of handling crowd references, try to avoid using this option.

 ## Hotkeys Cheatsheet
 TBD